pplam/favicon_getter/README.md

 ## Contributing

-  That would be nice if you contribute any wonderful feature.
-Github: https://github.com/pplam/favicon_getter.
+  That would be nice if you contribute any good feature.
+Code here: https://github.com/pplam/favicon_getter.